voidedqq/voidaesp/README.md

 Instead of letting the client see everything around them, the plugin hides entities and storage containers that the player realistically should not be able to see.

-if a player cant see something legitimately, the server wont send it to them.
+if a player cannot legitimately see something, the server does not send it to them.

 simple as that.